sigp/lighthouse/book/src/voluntary-exit.md

-Below is an example for initiating a voluntary exit for validator `0xabcd` on the zinken testnet.
+Below is an example for initiating a voluntary exit on the zinken testnet.

 ```
-$ lighthouse --testnet zinken account validator exit --validator 0xabcd --beacon-node http://localhost:5052
+$ lighthouse --testnet zinken account validator exit --keystore /path/to/keystore --beacon-node http://localhost:5052

 Running account manager for zinken testnet
 validator-dir path: ~/.lighthouse/zinken/validators